dalong0514/readnotes/20180101复制书籍/2018112黑客与画家/附件01-Lisp-Good-News-Bad-News-How-to-Win-Big.md

 4. Environmentally provided epilinguistic features.

-20

 In the ﬁrst layer I include conditionals, function calling, all primitive data structures, macros, single values, and very basic object-oriented support.

 Inthe second layerI include multiplevalues and more elaborateobject-oriented support.
 The second layer is for difﬁcult programming constructs that are too important to leave to environments to provide, but which have sufﬁcient semantic consequences to warrantprecise deﬁnition.
 Some formsof redeﬁnitioncapabilities might reside here.

 In the third layer I include sequence functions, the elaborate IO functions, and anything else that is simply implemented in the ﬁrst and possibly the second layers.
 These functions should be linkable.

 In the fourth layer I include those capabilities that an environment can and shouldprovide, but whichmustbe standardized.
 A typicalexampleis defmethod from CLOS.
 In CLOS, generic functions are made of methods, each method applicable to certain classes.
-The ﬁrst layer has a deﬁnition form for a complete generic function—that is, for a generic function along with all of its methods, deﬁned in one place (which is how the layer 1 compiler wants to see it).
+The ﬁrst layer has a deﬁnition form for a complete generic function — that is, for a generic function along with all of its methods, deﬁned in one place (which is how the layer 1 compiler wants to see it).
 There will also be means of associating a name with the generic function.
 However, while developing a system, classes will be deﬁned in various places, and it makes sense to be able to see relevant (applicable) methods adjacent to these classes. defmethod is the construct to deﬁne methods, and defmethod forms can be placed anywhere amongst other deﬁnitional forms.

 But methods are relevant to each class on which the method is specialized, and also to each subclass of those classes.
 So, where should the unique defmethod form be placed?
 The environment should allow the programmer to see the method deﬁnition in any or all of these places, while the real deﬁnition should be in some particular place.
 That place might as well be in the single generic function deﬁnitionform, and itis up to theenvironmentto show the defmethodequivalent near relevant classes when required, and to accept as input the source in the form of a defmethod (which it then places in the generic function deﬁnition).